2025 Results | Solution Class Association

 Burton Nationals

-The Solution Nationals were held on 7th and 8th June at Burton
+The Solution Nationals were held on 7th and 8th June at Burton, with a training day on the Friday.

-Our thanks to Burton Sailing club.
+Our thanks to Burton Sailing club, who looked after everyone, and made it a very enjoyable event.
 Thanks also to Sea Sure for their sponsorship.

 PositionSail No.HelmClubPoints